 Nassim Nicholas Taleb, (Mandatory) Speaker Bio and High Resolution Photos

-Nassim Nicholas Taleb spent 21 years as a risk taker before becoming a researcher in philosophical, mathematical and (mostly) practical problems with probability.
+Nassim Nicholas Taleb spent 21 years as a risk taker (quantitative trader) before becoming a researcher in philosophical, mathematical and (mostly) practical problems with probability.

 Taleb is the author of a multivolume essay, the Incerto